 - SK = Skip

 - SC = Single Crochet

 - 6 dc’s x 4 rows = 4”

-- Baby Blanket approx. 26″ high x 48″ wide
+- The baby blanket finished size is approximately 26″ high x 48″ wide in inches.

 - The pattern is written in Standard US terms.